buerki/WADP/README.md

 *******
 COMPATIBLE SYSTEMS

 The WADP was tested on OS X (v.
-10.8 10.9 and 10.10), Xubuntu (v.
-14.04) and Cygwin (v.
-1.8) under Windows 7 and 8.
+10.12), Xubuntu (v.
+14.04), Ubuntu (v.
+16.04) and Cygwin under Windows 10.
 It should run on all platforms on which a bash shell is installed, which includes Windows with the [Cygwin](cygwin.com) package installed.[^1]
 [^1]: The supplied WADP-installer and double-clickable launcher assume that Cygwin is installed in `C:\cygwin` which is the default location.
 For more information regarding Cygwin requirements, see the WADP manual.

 *******